DGMonster/MBB/README.md

 # Minimap Button Bag Reborn (MBB Reborn)

 ## Summary
-MBB reduces minimap buttons and makes them accessible through a pop out menu.
+MBB collects and organizes minimap buttons into a single expandable menu, keeping your minimap clean and uncluttered.
-Click the MBB button to expand the menu and display the buttons.
+Simply click the MBB button to open the menu and access all hidden buttons.

-Each button that is collapsed into the menu can be reattached to the minimap with **Ctrl + Right Click**.
+Each button stored in the menu can be reattached to the minimap using **Ctrl + Right Click**.
 The MBB button itself can also be detached from the minimap using **Ctrl + Right Click**.

 ---